Exploring RISC-V Long Vector Capabilities: A Case Study in Earth Sciences: SeisSol

 In this section we present the performance {\em GFLOPs (hardware)} reported by the application.
 This metric measures the amount of floating-point operations per second performed during an execution.
 Unless stated otherwise, all runs were performed setting the number of cells to~$10000$.

-Figure~\ref{figGflops} show the performance of SeisSol running in fpga-sdv.
+Figure~\ref{figSeissolGflops} show the performance of SeisSol running in EPAC at~$50$~MHz.
 Each bar represents the average performance across five runs with a standard deviation of less than~$3\%$.
 We observe that the performance of SeisSol greatly varies depending on the GEMM library in use.
 From worst to best: BLIS, Eigen, and OpenBLAS.
 Surprisingly, we observe that the performance of the auto-vectorized build using the Eigen library yields a much lower performance compared to the scalar build.
+Furthermore, the auto-vectorized build has a performance under~$0.05$~Flop/cycle, which is much lower of the theoretical peak performance the vector unit~($16$~Flop/cycle).

 Further investigation shows that the compiler emits vector instructions when compiling Eigen code, but the C++ templated nature and high level of abstraction of the code makes it very difficult to actually leverage long vectors.
 The two most relevant types of instructions that are generated are \texttt{vfredsum} and \texttt{vfmadd}.
 The first one is a reduction operation and operates on vectors of maximum size ($VL=256$).
-For each \texttt{vfredsum}, the compiler must prepare a index register with the \texttt{vid} instruction, convert the datatype of the indices with \texttt{vwcvtu} and change the Vector Lenght with \texttt{vsetvli}.
+For each \texttt{vfredsum}, the compiler must prepare a register with indices using the \texttt{vid} instruction, convert the datatype of the indices with \texttt{vwcvtu} and change the Vector Lenght with \texttt{vsetvli}.
 Thus, \texttt{vfredsum} is a very costly operation.
-This reduction operation is necessary depending on the loop ordering of the matrix-matrix multiplication.

 Regarding \texttt{vfmadd}, we know that this instruction is the main bulk of the matrix-matrix useful computation.
 Leveraging a wide vector unit with \texttt{vfmadd} is crucial for maximizing performance of the matrix-matrix multiplication.
-Figure~\ref{figVfmadVl} shows the Vector Length, in double-precision elements, of \texttt{vfmadd} throughout \texttt{kernel::derivative::execute1}.
+Figure~\ref{figSeissolVfmadVl} shows the Vector Length (VL), in double-precision elements, of \texttt{vfmadd} throughout \texttt{kernel::derivative::execute1}.